 Fuel stations are plentiful and are dotted along the motorways.
 We found the motorway stations easier for refuelling as they had dedicated exits off the motorways.
 There are also plenty of stations in cities and towns.
 Generally, the motorway stations were cheaper for fuel.

-Renting a car in Italy tip: Although fuel was cheaper, motorway stations are extremely expensive for snacks and drinks.
-If you are on a budget, you might want to try to avoid purchasing food on these fuel stops.
+Renting a Car in Italy tip: Although fuel was cheaper at motorway stations throughout Italy, these stations are extremely expensive for snacks and drinks.
+If you are on a budget or simply want to save some money on your trip, you might want to try to avoid purchasing food on these fuel stops.
 Instead, try the local hypermarkets such as Carrefour and Coop to stock up on road trip snacks.

 Italy Traffic Fines